 - Come to a stop a short distance from the dock, then proceed slowly. - Have your fenders, mooring lines and the crew ready. - Observe how the wind and current are moving your boat.
 Approach the dock with the boat pointed into the wind, if possible.
 If the wind or current is pushing you away from the dock, use a sharper angle of approach.
-If you must approach the dock downwind or - down current, use a slow speed and shallow angle.
-Be ready to reverse to stop and maintain position. - If there is no wind or current, approach the dock at a 10° to 20° angle. - If possible, throw a line to a person on the dock and have that person secure a bow line.
-If no one is on the dock, maneuver as close as you can, then secure any line to a piling or dock cleat. - With the bow secure, swing the stern in using engine thrust, or pull it in with a boat hook.
+If you must approach the dock downwind or down current, use a slow speed and shallow angle.
+Be ready to reverse to stop and maintain position.